-If money is not an issue you can sample some of the best gourmet restaurants in Prague.
-Our personal recommendations are the restaurants Bellevue with unparalleled views of Prague Castle and the Charles Bridge, Ginger and Fed for its excellent French cuisine and views of the Prague skylineor, or La Provence.
-The stunning castle view from the Allegro Restaurant at the Four Seasons Hotel is also great experience.
-For seafood specialties try Restaurant Reykjavik.
-Although they are not very cheap the dishes are an amazing combination of art and taste.
+If money is not an issue, you can sample some of the best gourmet restaurants in Prague.
+Our personal recommendations are the restaurants Bellevue with unparalleled views of Prague Castle and the Charles Bridge, Ginger and Fed for its excellent French cuisine and views of the Prague skyline, or La Provence.
+The stunning castle view from the Allegro Restaurant at the Four Seasons Hotel is also a great experience.
+For seafood specialities, try Restaurant Reykjavik.
+Although they are not very cheap, the dishes are an amazing combination of art and taste.

 Stunning views of the castle and river complement the outstanding world-class, carefully crafted continental cuisine, served up in an atmosphere of formal elegance.
 There is also a lovely summer terrace.

 Open: Mon-Sat noon-3pm and 5.30-11pm; Sun 11am-3pm for brunch and 7-11 pm

 Kampa Park is an excellent choice, especially in the summer when diners can eat beside the Vltava River.
 Superb Scandinavian seafood and seasonal specialities are among the top choices at this posh riverside restaurant.
 Weekday lunches offer great value and are especially popular.

 Location: Na Kampě 8b, Lesser Town (Kampa Island), website